Click here to see more about the BENEATH THE BEACON Automaton Alphabet and Trail that came to Penrith in Summer 2018.

 BENEATH THE BEACON brings to life the characters of Penrith and north east Cumbria and tells their story through the view from the Beacon across time and place.

 BENEATH THE BEACON aims to inspire people to discover more about the town and its surroundings - beautiful places but whose stories of origin and past are not at all well-known.

 BENEATH THE BEACON draws out the influences that have shaped people from the past, who have in turn left their legacy on the landscape.

 BENEATH THE BEACON is an ongoing programme of events and activities involving mechanical sculpture, story boxes, illustration, words, music, tours and trails and an alphabet of characters.
-It will draw upon local shops and businesses, singers, artists, agencies and anyone who loves this town.
+It will draw upon local shops and businesses, artists, songwriters, poets, agencies and anyone who loves this town.
 It brings to life historic documents in the local collections held by Cumbria Archive Service.

-Above all, BENEATH THE BEACON will celebrate the uniqueness of Penrith.
+Above all, BENEATH THE BEACON celebrate the uniqueness of Penrith.

 BENEATH THE BEACON: by Dawn Hurton